16pixels/Valisette/README.md

 Clone this repo somewhere on your machine and merge any existing file so Valisette's version prevails

 ```
-# git clone git@gitlab.16pixels.fr:open-source/Valisette.git .
-# OR if you're not from our team
 git clone https://github.com/Thibzzz/Valisette .
 ```